- What is commercial auto insurance and why your business needs it

 How do you file a commercial auto insurance claim?

 Commercial insurers offer a variety of ways to file an auto insurance claim.
 Depending on the company, you can file online through the insurer’s mobile app, your local insurance agent or the claims department.
-Some companies, like Travelers, offer claims worksheets to fill out on their website, which will make the process smoother.
+Some companies, like Travelers, offer claims worksheets to fill out on their websites, which makes the process smoother.

 Though there are exceptions, your personal auto insurance policy generally doesn’t cover business use.
 That means if you’re running errands for work or driving between job sites and get into an accident, your personal policy may not cover it.